MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 ***Can I run Cloud hybrid search Onboarding script when multifactor authentication (MFA)is enabled in my tenant?***

-Yes, you need to ensure you have the latest version of Azure AD PowerShell.
+Yes, you need to ensure you have the latest version of [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview).
 You can download it from [here](/powershell/azure/active-directory/install-adv2).

 ***What are the firewall ports and protocols requirement to configure Cloud hybrid search service application?***